Dev-Zhao/skribbl.io-autodraw/README.md

 ## Introduction
 [Skribblio](http://skribbl.io) is a popular multiplayer drawing and guessing game.
 Players take turns to draw and others will try to guess the word, the faster it is guessed the more points they earn!

-I got really interested in making a auto draw bot after seeing this [video](https://www.youtube.com/watch?v=fGMWWyGzRbk).
+I got really interested in making an auto draw bot after seeing this [video](https://www.youtube.com/watch?v=fGMWWyGzRbk).
 I keep seeing cool projects online and I always wondered how they were made.
 I was learning about chrome extensions and how they can manipulate a page's HTML/CSS.
 I was also learning about image processing using Javascript Canvas.
 I thought it would be the perfect time to put my skills to the test by putting these tools together!

 <a name="features"></a>
 ## Features